12,760 sqft 100 Negotiable/hr

 1) Client must only be in the facilities during their booked time.
 Anything else is prohibited, unless approved by TS management.
 Client must submit their Drivers License and/or Identification for final approval of booking.

-2) Client is obligated to keep the facilities clean and garbage free.
-Take out anything hazardous, and cut off all lights.
+2) Client is obligated to keep the facilities clean, garbage free and keep out anything hazardous.

 3) Absolutely NO SMOKING and/or NO ALCOHOL in facilities at all times.